Operating Room / Surgical Procedures

 HOLEP / Holmium Laser Enucleation of the Prostate

 Another procedure that is gaining some popularity and is applied by some surgeons for large prostates is called HOLEP, or Holmium laser enucleation of the prostate.
 This is done under anesthesia, and in the right hands can achieve what a Robotic Simple Prostatectomy achieves without an abdominal operation.
-However, this operation carrries with it a significantly higher risk of bleeding complications, and early reports suggest a higher risk of incontinence.
-It is for these reasons, as well as the fact that Dr. Engel is extremely experienced with robotic procedures, that this is not offered by Urologic Surgeons of Washington.
+However, this operation carries with it a significantly higher risk of bleeding complications, and early reports suggest a potentially higher risk of incontinence and scar formation.
+It is for these reasons, as well as the fact that Dr. Engel is extremely experienced with robotic procedures, that this is not offered by the Urologic Surgeons of Washington.
+Dr. Engel has at times referred patients for HOLEP when an abdominal procedure is considered unsafe.
+Learn more about HOLEP/Holmium Laser here.

 Finally, also in the class of procedures that can remove tissue and require anesthesia and thus an operating room are laser procedures.
-Most heavily marketed, and thus perhaps most popular, has historically been the Greenlight Laser.
+Most heavily marketed, and thus perhaps most popular has historically been the Green Light Laser.
 However, several other wavelength lasers also achieve the same result including a Holmium laser (HOLAP) and others.
-With laser procedures, the inner prostate tissue, or adenoma, is not cut out but rather heated at such a high temperature that the tissue vaporizes.
+With laser procedures other than HOLEP, the inner prostate tissue, or adenoma, is not cut out but rather heated at such a high temperature that the tissue vaporizes.
 We consider these procedures very similar to the TURP in that the inside of the prostate is opened up.
-However, with such extreme heat there are generally far more irritative symptoms and also scarring complications that are usually not seen with TURP.
-A TURP will remove far more tissue than a laser procedure, with fewer complications, and will typically give more long term results.
-Thus, we find that laser procedures are best suited for patients who otherwise would be perfect candidates for office procedures, and we therefore see the logic in recommend these less invasive procedure in lieu of more aggressive laser procedures typically.
+However, with such extreme heat, there are generally far more irritative symptoms and also scarring complications that are usually not seen with TURP.
+A TURP will remove far more tissue than a laser procedure, with fewer complications, and will typically give more long-term results.
+Thus, we find that laser procedures are best suited for patients who otherwise would be perfect candidates for office procedures, and we, therefore, see the logic in recommending this less invasive procedure in lieu of more aggressive laser procedures typically.

 As usual, we at Urologic Surgeons of Washington partner with our patients.
-We offer all of the options and present all of the pros and cons of each, decide together which procedure, which degree of invasiveness, the patient’s willingness to tolerate risk, and which other medical considerations come into play before choosing how best to serve our patients urologic needs.
+We offer all of the options and present all of the pros and cons of each, deciding together which procedure, which degree of invasiveness, the patient’s willingness to tolerate risk, and which other medical considerations come into play before choosing how best to serve our patient’s urologic needs.